everythinginmoderation2/forked-bd-unit-testing-text-truncator/README.md

 volunteered to finish it off.
 They've created the class and a "happy case" unit test, and it's up to you to write some of the remaining tests.

-Inside this same directory (`src/com/amazon/ata/unittesting/prework/texttruncator`) is `TextTruncator.java`, the file containing the `TextTruncator` class.
-The test class for `TextTruncator` lives in a very similar directory under tst (rather than src): `tst/com/amazon/ata/unittesting/prework/texttruncator`.
-This test class is `TextTruncatorTest` and is declared in the same Java package as `TextTruncator` (`com.amazon.ata.unittesting.prework.texttruncator`) This represents two common conventions at Amazon:
+Inside this same directory (`src/com/amazon/ata/unittesting/texttruncator`) is `TextTruncator.java`, the file containing the `TextTruncator` class.
+The test class for `TextTruncator` lives in a very similar directory under tst (rather than src): `tst/com/amazon/ata/unittesting/texttruncator`.
+This test class is `TextTruncatorTest` and is declared in the same Java package as `TextTruncator` (`com.amazon.ata.unittesting.texttruncator`) This represents two common conventions at Amazon:
 1. We put the source code that'll run in production under 'src' and the code that tests it under 'tst' at the top of the package.\*